 Scroll on down for information on booking, dates, travel, accommodation, directions… all that jazz.
 If you don’t find your query here, pop us an email at email@example.com.
 Make sure you are signed up for the mailing list too!
 Or follow us in all the usual places (bottom of page for social media links👇 ) – you know the drill 👌

 When’s all this happening?

-The truly epic Woollinn marketplace will be trading on both Friday 25th and Saturday 26th May.
+The truly epic Woollinn marketplace will be trading on both Friday 25th and Saturday 26th May, from 10am to 5.30pm on both days.
 Our not-to-be missed workshops will run from Friday 25th to the morning of Sunday 27th May.

 Who’s behind Woollinn: Dublin’s Festival of Yarn?

 Why hello there!
 We’re Lisa, Jacqui, and Jenny, and we’re also the team behind This is Knit (a fabulous Dublin Yarn Shop that you should absolutely visit!).
 Our friends and customers have been saying for a while that there should be a Dublin Festival of Yarn, and it was high time we listened… Of course we’ll be enlisting the help of some other wonderful people from the crafting community and also appealing for volunteers to keep the whole thing running smoothly when the doors open on the 25th of May 2018.